 - University of Virginia: Properties of Water: Click this link to go to a PDF with mathematical formulas that calculate the weight and density of water.

-- Physical Properties of Water: Heat capacity is one of several properties of water that this University of Waterloo article covers.
+- Heat Capacity of Water: Heat capacity is one of several properties of water that this USGS article covers.
 Density and phases of water are among the other properties that it also explains.

 - Thermal Properties: Visitors to this page will find a layman's explanation about the heat capacity of water as well as the temperature required for water to vaporize.

 - Specific Heat Capacity: An explanation of what heat capacity is and how it works is discussed on this page.
 Readers will learn what the heat capacity of water is and why water is special in terms of its heat capacity.

 - University of Michigan: Properties of Water: This page explains the relationship between water's temperature and its suitability for sustaining life as well as its density.